 Just a few of the DHEC's services include providing vital health care services, coordinating disease control, monitoring and regulating pollution, ensuring food safety, supporting healthy nutrition, responding to natural disasters, providing research and statistics on the state's health and environment, and much more.

 DHEC is a state agency and its operations are overseen by the South Carolina Board of Health and Environmental Control, which is appointed by the Governor.
-DHEC Director Catherine Heigel is the executive head of the agency and manages its day-to-day operations along with her leadership team.
+DHEC Acting Director David Wilson is the executive head of the agency and manages its day-to-day operations along with his leadership team.

 The agency has a legacy of service in South Carolina that dates back to 1878 with the establishment of the state's first State Board of Health.
 DHEC was officially created by law in 1973 as the joint regulatory agency for both health and environment to best serve the people of South Carolina.